Marshallese accomplice to illegal adoptions sentenced

 A 23-year legal resident of the United States, Takehisa now faces the possibility of deportation because of her conviction, Schisler told the judge.
 That added risk should be considered an additional punishment and mitigate her court sentence, Schisler argued.

-Takehisa is married and has four children, the youngest being 4 years old.
+Takehisa is married and has four children; the youngest is 4 years old.

-Whether federal immigration services will deport her is not known at this time, Schisler told the court.
-Fowlkes confirmed to the judge that deportation of legally resident Marshallese after criminal conviction is rare, but not unheard of, happening 18 times in the United States in the past year.
+Whether federal immigration services will deport her isn't yet known, Schisler told the court.
+Fowlkes said deportation of legally resident Marshallese after criminal conviction is rare, but not unheard of, happening 18 times in the United States in the past year.

 Petersen received a six-year sentence in December in federal court in Fayetteville.
 Petersen's law firm arranged adoptions from its offices in Arizona, Utah and Northwest Arkansas.
 Petersen has also received a 15-year state sentence in Utah state court and a 10-year sentence in state court in Arizona.
 Some of those state prison sentences are set to run at the same time as his federal sentence, but he still faces as much as 11 years in prison.